t11z/pan-workshop/README.md

 ## Usage

 Fork this repository, login at https://draw.io with your GitHub account and open PAN_WORKSHOP_2021.drawio which you can find in this repository.
+(Or just download the file and open locally.)